dclane5551/dclane5551/README.md

 <ul>
   <li>I love gaming, and have played at a high level in many FPS and TPS games.
 I also am a big fan of rhythm games.</li>
   <li>I am very invested in the gym, and I would love to compete in a bodybuilding show at some point in my life.</li>
-  <li>I currently live in Connecticut, but have lived in Florida for about 3 years at one point.</li>
+  <li>I currently live in Connecticut, but I've also lived in Florida for about 3 years at one point.</li>
 </ul>